Core Principle

 - Perpetual motion at all scales (Axiom 8)

-- But infinite matter ensures ongoing processes somewhere
+- Infinite matter ensures ongoing processes everywhere, not just "somewhere"

 The Mathematical Analogy: Space and Matter as Real and Rational Numbers